-Before the Act there was a gap in our domestic legislation.
+Before the Act was passed there was a gap in our domestic legislation.
 The Resource Management Act regulates natural resource management activities on land and in the territorial sea out to 12 nautical miles.
-Fishing and shipping are also regulated, and the Act does not override those controls that already exist in the EEZ.
+Fishing and shipping are also regulated by other Acts.
+The EEZ Act does not override these other controls that already exist in the EEZ.
 Beyond 12 nautical miles New Zealand has historically had no means to assess and regulate the environmental effects of many other activities.
 The EEZ Act fills that regulatory gap and manages the previously unregulated adverse environmental effects of activities in the EEZ and continental shelf.

 The Act sets up a framework for managing the effects of activities in the EEZ and continental shelf.
 The text of the Act can be found on the New Zealand Legislation website.

 Consultation on the Government’s discussion document Managing our Oceans, which outlined initial proposals for regulations, closed in June 2012.
 The Government considered submissions and made final decisions on proposals for permitted activity regulations in December 2012.
-The Government is currently preparing draft regulations for targeted consultation with affected stakeholders, to ensure those who will need to comply with the regulations understand what will be required of them.
-These regulations will be promulgated by the end of June 2013.
-The regulatory impact statement and Cabinet paper (PDF, 9.39 MB) for the final proposals for permitted activity regulations is available.
+The Exclusive Economic Zone and Continental Shelf (Environmental Effects—Permitted Activities) Regulations 2013 were promulgated and came into force on 28 June 2013.
+The regulatory impact statement and Cabinet paper (PDF, 9.39 MB) for the final proposals for permitted activity regulations are available online.

 The Act allows the Minister for the Environment to classify activities as: